Fraternity and Sorority Life

 To join a fraternity or sorority, you should do the following:

 - Know the Rules About Joining.
 Fraternities and sororities are permitted to recruit potential members continuously and several organizations take more than one new member class each semester.
-The only requirements are that all recruitment events must be alcohol free, new members must have a minimum 2.5 and 12 credit hours to join, and that new members must be initiated by the end of the semester.
+The only requirements are that you must have a minimum 2.5 and 12 credit hours and be a full-time student to join, that all recruitment events must be alcohol free and that new members must be initiated by the end of the semester.
 First semester freshmen are not allowed to join these organizations but are encouraged to attend events coordinated by fraternities and sororities to find out more about them.
+Exceptions may be made for first semester students to join organizations with the designation of Chapters of Excellence.

 - Participate In an All-Fraternity/Sorority Event.
 SUNY Plattsburgh's Inter-Sorority Association and Interfraternity Council do not coordinate formal recruitment processes.
 However, they provide campus wide programming throughout the year to allow non-affiliated students to become acquainted with them.
 These events are free and open to all students.

 - Attend Individually Sponsored Fraternity/Sorority Programs or Events.
-Each fraternity and sorority hosts many events and programs that are open to all students, many of them for the purpose of recruitment.
-These include educational speakers, social and sporting events, and community service projects.
+Each fraternity and sorority hosts many events and programs that are open to all students.
+These include educational programs, social and sporting events, and community service projects.

 - Contact Us.
 Contact the Director of Fraternity/Sorority Life at [email protected] with your name, phone number and email address if you would like to be contacted by fraternities and sororities throughout the semester.